christarazi/global-pushd-popd/README.md

 ## Todo

 - Remove the `-r` option and implement the deallocation of the shared memory when the stack is being popped when empty.

+## Contribution

+- I encourage anyone to fork and submit a pull request if you have improvement.
+- Please do leave your feedback.